kubernetes/minikube/site/content/en/docs/commands/start.md

       --no-vtx-check                      Disable checking for the availability of hardware virtualization before the vm is started (virtualbox driver only)
   -n, --nodes int                         The number of nodes to spin up.
 Defaults to 1. (default 1) -o, --output string                     Format to print stdout in.
 Options include: [text,json] (default "text")
-      --preload                           If set, download tarball of preloaded images if available to improve start time.
+      --ports strings                     List of ports that should be exposed (docker and podman driver only) --preload                           If set, download tarball of preloaded images if available to improve start time.
 Defaults to true. (default true)
       --registry-mirror strings           Registry mirrors to pass to the Docker daemon --service-cluster-ip-range string   The CIDR to be used for service cluster IPs. (default "10.96.0.0/12")